ember-learn/ember-styleguide/docs/components/button.md

 ```

 ## Styling Links
-It is also possible to style a link to look like a button using the `something` class
+It is also possible to style a link to look like a button using the `es-button` or `es-button-secondary` class.

 ```html
 <a href="https://emberjs.com" class="es-button">Go to Ember homepage</a>